How Motorhead Pushed Ahead With the Furious ‘Sacrifice’

 For much of the album, the familiar ‘50s rock fundamentals that typically underpinned Kilmister's songwriting (and which allow him to defend Motorhead as a rock 'n' roll group and not a heavy metal band) were largely absent.
 These familiar tricks were wheeled out for the memorable “Sex & Death” (about, in Kilmister’s own words, the “two most important things in life”), “All Gone to Hell,” and in particular, the piano-enhanced “Don’t Waste Your Time.”

-But broken hearts, too, require Sacrifice, and after receiving widespread kudos for their latest effort, Motorhead embraced their renewed power trio lineup for the equally acclaimed Overnight Sensation album the following year.
-For the next 20 years, the trio remained unchanged and unflagging in its desire to deafen everyone they can, all in the name of rock 'n' roll.
+But broken hearts, too, require Sacrifice, and after receiving widespread kudos for their latest effort, Motorhead embraced their renewed power-trio lineup for the equally acclaimed Overnight Sensation the following year.
+The trio spent the next decades unchanged and unflagging in their desire to deafen everyone they can, all in the name of rock 'n' roll.